 During college, I had a profound spiritual experience with Jesus.
 This changed my life.
 Consequently, I have spent the last 30 years inviting students and faculty to experience the forgiveness, freedom, joy, hope, love, and life found in a relationship with Him.

-I spent two years at the International School of Theology doing M.A. work in Pastoral Studies with a counseling emphasis in preparation for the M.A. work in Spiritual Formation that I am currently doing at Gordon-Conwell Theological Seminary.
+I spent two years at the International School of Theology doing M.A. work in Pastoral Studies with a counseling emphasis and graduated from Gordon-Conwell Theological Seminary with and M.A. in Spiritual Formation.

 Spiritual formation is a passion of mine.
 I enjoy helping people make space in their lives to become more aware of how God is moving around them.
 I focus on the spiritual disciplines of silence, solitude, Sabbath-keeping, meditation on Scripture, listening prayer and daily examen.
 These practices have been central in the rhythm of my own spiritual journey.

 Seven years ago, our seventeen-year-old son had a severe traumatic brain injury playing football and instantly became severely disabled.
 I have dealt with a lot of loss and grief but have experienced the nearness of God in these circumstances.
 I am available to talk with students and faculty about suffering, loss and grief, and other areas of focus for me are relational issues and emotional development.

 My husband and I have been married for 33 years and are certified instructors for Interpersonal Communication Programs.
 We teach talking, listening and conflict resolution skills.
 In addition, we support faculty in dealing with relational and marriage issues and help students build good communication patterns in their dating, roommate, and parent relationships.

 I speak most often on the topics of leadership, interpersonal communication, personal and emotional development, spiritual formation, prayer, ambiguous loss, suffering and grief.